siddu1998/AugmentedReality/README.md

 2. You can place buttons and define functions in the scripts
 3. attach the functions using the OnClick() method.
 4. Move between the scenes using Screen function

+### Virtual Buttons
+1. should not be placed over other GameObjects, only on Image objects
+2. 6 Important factors
+  a.
+Size --> Should have rectangular space and should have an area 10% of the total
+  b.
+Placement of the virtual button --> place where there is a lot of features
+  c.
+Not on the boarder
+  d.
+Dont place virtual buttons in coloumn --> prefer row
+  e.
+Sensitivity
+  g.
+Texture Area